Audio Mastering FAQ

 -

 I’m glad you asked!
 I maintain a free online resource for artists to learn more about music production and independent music-making.
-We talk about a wide range of music and arts-related topics over there.
+We talk about a wide variety of music and arts-related topics over there.

 It’s called DIY Music Guide.

-Noise Reduction & Audio Restoration FAQ
+Audio Restoration & Noise Reduction FAQ

 Hum Mitigation